progrock-libraries/kickstart/documentation/tutorial/main.md

 * The **`hopefully()`** function returns the boolean argument value.
 It really does nothing except communicate to a reader that that expression is a condition that one hopes and assumes is true, or else…
 * The **`fail_app()`** function throws an exception that is *not* derived from `std::exception`, so that barring any `catch(...)`’es (just don’t use `catch(...)`) this exception will propagate all the way up to the top level such as the handler in `with_exceptions_displayed`.

-As of early 2021 the Windows implementations of the C++ standard library  do not support opening a C `FILE*` from UTF-8 path, BOM suppression for console output (see fine detail 1 below), or for that matter guaranteed correct output of non-ASCII text such as the “…” above, so this is an example where a library like Kickstart is  *necessary* in order to express a reasonable beginner’s simple task in C++.
+This is an example where a library like Kickstart is  *necessary* in order to express a reasonable beginner’s simple task in C++.

 ---

 *Fine detail 1*: this example’s “π.txt” file is encoded with UTF-8 with a BOM (a *byte order mark*) at the start, which is the convention in Windows.
 The BOM character is suppressed by Kickstart’s console output operations.
-In fact all BOM characters — historically they were “zero width no-break space” characters that shouldn’t be rendered — are suppressed for console output, but they’re retained when the output goes to a file such as with i/o redirection.
+In fact all BOM characters — historically they were “zero width no-break space” characters that shouldn’t be rendered — are suppressed for console output, but they’re retained when the output goes to a file or pipe such as with i/o redirection.

 ---